pravega/pravega-client-rust/pravegactl/README.md

 list-scopes             List Scopes
-list-streams            List Streams under a scope list-streams-for-tag    List Streams for a tag, under a scope write                   Write events from a file
+list-streams            List Streams under a scope list-streams-for-tag    List Streams for a tag, under a scope write                   Write events from STDIN
 ```

 ### Building